adafieno/open-khipu-repository/reports/phase0_reconnaissance_report.md

 - ⚠️ Need domain expert validation for numeric conventions
 - ⚠️ Small dataset by modern ML standards (but adequate for symbolic methods)

-**Recommendation:** Your proposed approach is well-aligned with the data structure.
+**Recommendation:** The proposed approach is well-aligned with the data structure.
 Proceed with Phase 1 infrastructure development.